This page is from APP, the official source of professional practice for policing.

 Guidance on the actions to follow if officers suspect child abuse can be found in APP on investigating child abuse and safeguarding children.
 There is further information on child cruelty offences and neglect offences within this APP.

-In all cases, whether child abuse, domestic abuse or both, police officers should be focused on the best outcomes for victims, and apply safeguarding principles.
-The Crown Prosecution Service (CPS)Domestic Abuse Guidelines for Prosecutors state that prosecutors should apply the domestic abuse policy to all cases of current or former partner or family abuse irrespective of the age of the offender or the complainant.
+In all cases, whether child abuse, domestic abuse or both, police officers should focus on the best outcomes for victims, and apply safeguarding principles.
+Crown Prosecution Service (CPS)Domestic Abuse Guidelines for Prosecutors state that prosecutors should apply the domestic abuse policy to all cases of current or former partner or family abuse irrespective of the age of the offender or the complainant.

 Familial abuse